ryqndev/learn-ryqn-dev/src/content/tutorial/intro-to-data-visualization/python/plotly/README.md

 We need to first find a data set we want to work with.
 If you're trying to create some sort of visualization to supplement your research for example, you might already have a data set that you're working with.
 Otherwise, if you're coming up with a project or research idea, you'll likely want to explore several data sets and see if there's any story there worth telling.

 Plotly actually happens to provide users with a bunch of data sets built into the library.
 This is super cool because it means we can quickly test out different charts without having to worry about finding data for them.
-You can find the entire list [here](https://plotly.com/python-api-reference/generated/plotly.data.html#module-plotly.data) and to access them, all you have to do is access the `data` property of the plotly library.
+You can find the entire list [here](https://plotly.com/python-api-reference/generated/plotly.data.html#module-plotly.data) and to access them, all you have to do is call the `data` property of the plotly library.

 Here are some examples: